-$\mbox{\it Qlf/Tn}$ - Lacustrine fine grained deposits (Pleistocene) - over Norwood Formation rocks...
+Qlf/Tn - Lacustrine fine grained deposits (Pleistocene) - over Norwood Formation rocks...

-Tn- Norwood Formation (lower Oligocene and upper Eocene) - Typically light-gray to light brown, altered tuff (claystone), tuffaceous siltstone, sandstone, and considerate.
+Tn- Norwood Formation (lower Oligocene and upper Eocene) - Typically light-gray to light brown, altered tuff (claystone), tuffaceous siltstone, sandstone, and conglomerate...

-The approximate proposed residence location shown on Figure 3 indicates the site to be on Qmc - Landslide and slump, and colluvial deposits, undivided (Holocene and Pleistocene)... (slopewash and soil creep)... and, Qlf/Tn - Lacustrine fine grained deposits (Pleistocene) - over Norwood Formation rocks...
-Based upon our findings from this evaluation, these deposits (Qmc and Qlf/Tn) are considered presently inactive under the existing site slope conditions.
+The proposed residence location is shown on Figure 3 to be on Qlf/Tn - Lacustrine fine grained deposits (Pleistocene) - over Norwood Formation rocks...
+Based upon our findings from this evaluation, these deposits (Qmc and Qlf/Tn) are considered presently inactive under the existing site slope conditions, and are not expected to move under the present environmental conditions.